stevejford/anytimereview/apps/domainmarketplace/docs/legal/udrp-workflow.md

 - Preserve logs and records (routes, click logs, communications).

 4) Notifications
-- Notify the Owner and active Renters of the complaint and the hold.
+- Notify the Owner and active Hirers of the complaint and the hold.
 Provide basic information and timeline.
 - Provide a copy of the complaint where permissible.

 5) Cooperation